International participation in the Vietnam War: China

-China's support for North Vietnam when the U.S. started to intervene included both financial aid and the deployment of hundreds of thousands of military personnel in support roles.
+China's support for North Vietnam included both financial aid initially, and later included the deployment of hundreds of thousands of military personnel in support roles.
 In the summer of 1962, Mao Zedong agreed to supply Hanoi with 90,000 rifles and guns free of charge.
 Starting in 1965, China sent anti-aircraft units and engineering battalions to North Vietnam to repair the damage caused by American bombing, man anti-aircraft batteries, rebuild roads and railroads, transport supplies, and perform other engineering works.
-This freed North Vietnamese army units for combat in the South.
+Chinese logistic support freed North Vietnamese army units for combat in the South.
 China sent 320,000 troops and annual arms shipments worth $180 million.
 The Chinese military claims to have caused 38% of American air losses in the war.

 Sino-Soviet relations soured after the Soviets invaded Czechoslovakia in August 1968.
-In October, the Chinese demanded North Vietnam cut relations with Moscow, but Hanoi refused.
-The Chinese began to withdraw in November 1968 in preparation for a clash with the Soviets, which occurred at Zhenbao Island in March 1969.
+In October, the Chinese demanded North Vietnam cut relations with Moscow, but Hanoi had refused.
+The Chinese began to withdraw some units in November 1968 in preparation for a clash with the Soviets, which occurred at Zhenbao Island in March 1969.

-In 1967, the Chinese government launched a secret military program named "Project 523". which intended to find a treatment for malaria, as the disease was widespread among PAVN forces.
-As a result, Chinese scientist Tu Youyou and her collaborators discovered artemisinin.
+In 1967, the Chinese government launched a secret military program named "Project 523". which sought to develop an antimalarial medication due to widespread malaria among PAVN forces and Chinese scientist Tu Youyou and her collaborators discovered artemisinin.
 Tu was awarded the Nobel Prize in 2015 for her contribution on the anti-malaria treatment.

-The Chinese also began financing the Khmer Rouge as a counterweight to North Vietnam at this time.
+The PRC also began financing the Khmer Rouge as a counterweight to North Vietnam during the Cambodian Civil War.
 China "armed and trained" the Khmer Rouge during the civil war and continued to aid them for years afterward.
-The Khmer Rouge launched ferocious raids into Vietnam in 1975–1978.
+The Khmer Rouge launched raids into Vietnam in 1975–1978.
 When Vietnam responded with an invasion that toppled the Khmer Rouge, China launched a brief, punitive invasion of Vietnam in 1979.